ashandish/predict_house_price/README.md

 # House Price Prediction
-> Develop a regression model to predict the house price based on parameters provided .
+Develop a regression model to predict the house price based on parameters provided. <br>
-> First , develop a linear regression model, then ridge and lasso regression model and compare 3 models .
+Firstly, develop a linear regression model, then ridge and lasso regression model and compare 3 models.

 ## Table of Contents